splunk/splunk-connect-for-snmp/docs/source/gettingstarted.rst

 * Test the poller by logging to Splunk and confirm presence of events in snmp index and metrics in snmp_metric index.

 * You can change the inventory contents in scheduler-config.yaml and use following command to apply the changes to Kubernetes cluster.
+Agents configuration is placed in scheduler-config.yaml under section inventory.csv, content below is interpreted as csv file with following columns:
+1. host (Ip or name)
+2. version of protocol
+3. community string authorisation phrase
+4. profile of device (varBinds of profiles can be found in convig.yaml section of scheduler-config.yaml file)
+5. frequency in seconds (how often SNMP connector should ask agent for data)

 .. code-block:: bash